Capacities associated with scalar signed Riesz kernels, and analytic capacity: Introduction

-is in the unit ball of $L^\infty(\Rn)$.
-Although there are obvious formal similarities between the definitions of the set functions in \eqref{acap2} and \eqref{kappascalar}, very little is known about $\kappa_i$.
+Although there are obvious formal similarities between the definitions of the set functions in \eqref{acap2} and \eqref{kappascalar}, very little is known about $\kappa_i$ for $n\ge 3$.
 The reader will find in section \ref{finiteness} a proof of the elementary fact that $\kappa_i(E)$ is finite for each compact subset $E$ of $\Rn$.
-The reason why $\kappa_i$ is difficult to understand is that boundedness of the potential \eqref{scalarpotential} does not provide any linear growth condition on~$T$.
+The reason why $\kappa_i$ is difficult to understand in higher dimensions is that boundedness of the potential \eqref{scalarpotential} does not provide any linear growth condition on~$T$ in dimensions $n \geq 2$ (then, even in dimension $2$).
 Concretely, it is not true that boundedness of \eqref{scalarpotential} implies that for each cube $Q$ one has